GrammyMoney/GRAM-SLIM/README.md

 The Buttons
 -
+In the files, there are two versions.
+A single button for reference, and a 10x .STL file for mass printing at JLC.
+Each GRAM Slim requires 2.1 prints, so to make the minimum order quantity of 5 PCBs, you will need to order 11 prints of it.

 The 10x file is the ideal for JLC, as it minimizes cost.
 JLC may reach out to you and add some cost (0.30/pc) for small parts.
 This is normal.

-The buttons have been tested in the same three materials:
+The buttons have been tested in 4 material materials:
 - **LEDO 6060** (natural white, most cost-effective option, goes well with matching frame and black aluminum panels)
 - **Black Resin** (matte grayish-black, goes well with both black and white panels)
 - **PA12-HP Nylon** (Only slightly more expensive for buttons, but gives an amazing textured finish, very premium feel)